run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/create-time-attendance.md

         system automatically replaces what is sent via WebService to the impact, urgency, priority and time of attendance defined in this register.

-4. In **Time of Attendance per Priority**, set the service time of attendance, taking into consideration the priority.
-The priority is used to identify the time required to an action to be taken.
-The priority goes from 1 to 5, being 1 the highest priority and 5 the lowest.
-Select the priority to define the
-    time:

-    - **Capture**: set the time of capture of the service request, according to the priority selected;

-    - **Resolution**: set the time of service resolution according to the priority selected.

-5. Before complete the fields in **Automation**, it should be properly parametrized, it must be properly parameterized, so it is necessary to execute the steps in the knowledge Creation escalation rule, except for parameter 190 that must be equal to 'N' in this context;

-6. Before the N minutes (informed in the time of action) and in case it doesn't have performed any action in the service request linked to this time of attendance, the system will attribute the priority and will escalate the execution group to the service request;
+5. Before the N minutes (informed in the time of action) and in case it doesn't have performed any action in the service request linked to this time of attendance, the system will attribute the priority and will escalate the execution group to the service request;

-7. In the fields of **Incident/Request/Procedure**, it will be selected the services to apply the configurations, taking into consideration the type of attendance time selected;
+6. In the fields of **Incident/Request/Procedure**, it will be selected the services to apply the configurations, taking into consideration the type of attendance time selected;

-8. Click on "Save".
+7. Click on "Save".

 Related